 - The Harold L. Conover Leadership Award

-- The Honorable Lawson R. McElroy Award for Excellence in Engaged Learning
+- The Lawson R. McElroy Award for Excellence in Engaged Learning

 Gordon E. Prichard ’63 served as a member of the Board of the Alumni Association following graduation.
 He was actively involved in numerous student activities throughout his undergraduate years at Rider.
 Following his untimely death while a member of the alumni board the members of the board established this award to honor his volunteerism.

-Criteria for Award: Awarded to a Rider alumnus/a who distinguished himself/herself by exceptional volunteer service to the University.
+Criteria for Award: Awarded to a Rider alumnus/a/i who distinguished themselves by exceptional volunteer service to the University.

 Harold L. Conover ’23 was the prime mover in establishing the Alumni Association and became the association’s first president.
 He was a member of the University Board of Trustees for many years which he served as secretary.
 He had an extended career in state government serving in high-level positions requiring distinguished leadership.

-Criteria for Award: Awarded to a Rider alumnus/a who exhibits or has exhibited exemplary leadership qualities for a minimum of 10 years in a non-profit organization/s, community agencies, professional organizations, or government service.
+Criteria for Award: Awarded to a Rider alumnus/a/i who exhibits or has exhibited exemplary leadership qualities for a minimum of 10 years in a non-profit organization/s, community agencies, professional organizations, or government service.

 Examples of awardees are but not limited to corporate managers/supervisors, community leaders, faith leaders, athletic coaches, entrepreneurial and re-entry program providers, and corporate management training professionals.
 The individual presented with this award can work directly with engaged and/or lifetime learners or can work behind the scenes at a company to ensure engaged and lifetime learning opportunities exist and are valued within their respective company and/or work department.